 Revenue shortfall scenarios typically model a 20-30% miss on quarterly bookings targets.
 Pricing change scenarios show the impact of a 15% price increase on conversion rates and revenue.
 Marketing cut scenarios demonstrate how reducing spend by 40% affects pipeline generation and downstream revenue.

-Weekly updates transform cash runway from a static calculation into a dynamic decision-making tool.
-Dashboards allow quick simulation of different situations without rebuilding your entire financial model.
+Frequent updates transform cash runway from a static calculation into a dynamic decision-making tool.
+A live model lets you simulate different situations without rebuilding your entire forecast.

-AI systems simulate how events like customer defaults or currency fluctuations affect your cash position in real time.
-Pairing live data with scenario planning creates a powerful combination where you can test assumptions against actual performance and adjust your strategy proactively.
+Pairing live data with scenario planning creates a powerful combination: you can test assumptions against actual performance and adjust your strategy proactively, instead of reacting after the numbers have already moved.

 Setting Up Critical Runway Alerts